The Road to Cincinnati: Production

+Development

+Executive producer Matt Selman wanted to explore the Skinner-Chalmers relationship with a road trip episode.
+Cincinnati was selected as the convention location because Selman thought it represented Middle America, where such a convention would take place.
+Selman wanted to include references to Cincinnati chili, and writer Jeff Westbrook added jokes about "three-way" and "four-way" styles of chili.
+As part of the research, the producers ordered a large box of Skyline Chili through the mail, which came in cans and bags.
+Some writers did not like the taste, but Selman enjoyed it.
+When the COVID-19 pandemic forced the show to be produced remotely, Selman took the chili home with him.

+The animation design of Cincinnati was done in Los Angeles before being sent to South Korea for multi-frame animation and coloring.
+In the final animation, Selman noticed that Skinner and Chalmers were eating Cincinnati chili out of bowls instead of plates, but it was too expensive to reanimate.

+The end credits are styled to match the credits from the television series WKRP in Cincinnati, of which Selman is a fan.

 Casting

+Because of the minimal appearance of the Simpson family, the regular actors played other roles.
+Dan Castellaneta voiced the sheriff, Julie Kavner voiced the emotional support turkey, and Yeardley Smith voiced one of the improv actors.

-Hannibal Buress guest-stars in the episode as Principal Finch and Jason Bateman appeared as himself.
+Hannibal Buress guest-stars in the episode as Principal Finch, and Jason Bateman appeared as himself.

+Music

+An instrumental version of the opening theme from WKRP in Cincinnati plays as Chalmers arrives in Cincinnati.
+A version with lyrics plays as Skinner and Chalmers eat chili.
+The closing theme for the series plays over the end credits.

 Release

 On 2020, Fox released eight promotional pictures from the episode.
-The episode was originally scheduled to air on November 8, 2020, however, due to being preempted by "The 7 Beer Itch", which was preempted by "Treehouse of Horror XXXI", which was preempted by game seven of the 2020 National League Championship Series, the episode was rescheduled to air on November 29, 2020.
+The episode was originally scheduled to air on November 8, 2020, however, due to being preempted by "The 7 Beer Itch," which was preempted by "Treehouse of Horror XXXI," which was preempted by game seven of the 2020 National League Championship Series, the episode was rescheduled to air on November 29, 2020.

 Pop culture reference

-The song that plays in an endless loop in Skinner's car is "Timothy", a 1970 song about starving miners who kill and eat a man after a cave in.
+The song that plays in an endless loop in Skinner's car is "Timothy," a 1970 song about starving miners who kill and eat a man after a cave in.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.63 million viewers.